A Way Abroad Logo

 Most of the time the parents want to know that you are willing to commit, have qualifications (like an English certificate), and have experience working with children.

-Start by asking for a higher amount than what you want to settle for.
+My biggest tip though is to start by asking for a higher amount than what you want to settle for.
 Many times people will want to negotiate.
 If you start with a higher amount, when it’s inevitably lowered, it’s not so extreme.
-Also, make sure that people pay in advance.
+Also, for private tutoring, make sure that people pay in advance.

 Need to supplement your income?
 Learn how to teach English online as a side gig.